cccbr/belfryprojects/content/docs/050-project-team/index.md

 Offers of help should be valued and accepted but not every volunteer needs to be a full team member, for example, someone may be willing to contribute to a certain activity or for a certain period but not involved otherwise.

 Team members need not all be bell ringers; they may be able to contribute in other ways and will certainly gain new experiences.
 Volunteers may subsequently become involved in church activities and ringing, having not been involved previously.
 Young people helping will learn a lot and potentially help their careers!
 For those under 18, parental consent is essential.
-(Link to safeguarding ***)
+[Safeguarding arrangments]
+## Acknowledgements

+Alison Hodge, Allen Nunley, Chris Povey, Robin Shipp, Malcolm Taylor. must be in place for all young and vulnerable helpers.

 ### Team Working